Virginia Tech® home

 Fair Labor Standards Act (FLSA)

 The Fair Labor Standards Act (FLSA) establishes minimum wage, overtime pay, recordkeeping, and youth employment standards affecting employees in the private sector and federal, state, and local governments.
+For specific questions, visit our frequently asked questions page.

 Exempt versus non-exempt